 Directions: KY-1638 approximately 4 miles west of Dixie Hwy, U.S. 31W

 Otter Creek Outdoor Recreation Area is one of the treasures of Meade County.
 Now being run by the Kentucky Department of Fish and Wildlife, Otter Creek’s 2,155 acres offer an abundance of outdoor experiences.
 The recreation area is located approximately 25 miles southwest of downtown Louisville along the Ohio River in Meade County, Kentucky.
 It is accessible from Dixie Highway, just 14 miles south of the Gene Snyder Freeway.
-Otter Creek offers an array of activities, including picnicking, hunting, fishing, horseback riding, mountain biking, shooting ranges, camping and more.
-Campground will open March 29 for the 2013 season.
+Otter Creek offers an array of activities, including picnicking, hunting, fishing, fly fishing, horseback riding, mountain biking, shooting ranges, camping and more.
+Campground is open with RV and primitive sites and 4 cabins available.
+Trout Catch and Release Season October 1-March 31

 Meade Olin Park